Eight action-filled travel days see your family thoroughly explore the Cusco region of southern Peru. Expert guides accompany you throughout.

 Upon arrival at Cusco airport, your guide will greet you and accompany you on a 90-minute transfer to your hotel in the Sacred Valley.

-Next, we visit our watersports center on Lake Huaypo, surrounded by cornfields and offering sweeping views of the snow-capped Vilcanota mountains.
-This peaceful spot is ideal for adapting to the altitude and enjoying some water fun.
+Today we visit our watersports center on Lake Huaypo, surrounded by cornfields and offering sweeping views of the snow-capped Vilcanota mountains.
+This peaceful spot is ideal for adapting to the altitude and enjoying some water-based fun.

 On the far side of the lake, we’ll stop for snacks before returning to base for a warm shower and lunch.

-After a full day of culture, adventure, and fine dining, we return to the hotel.
+After a full day of culture and adventure, we return to the hotel.

 Today’s highlight is a hike on the one-day Inca Trail to Machu Picchu.

-After an early train ride, we begin the hike, stopping for lunch at the beautiful Inca terraces of Wiñay Wayna.
+After an early train ride, we begin the hike through tropical cloud forest, stopping for lunch at the beautiful Inca terraces of Wiñay Wayna.

 From there, a gentle two-hour walk and a final ascent bring us through the Sun Gate, where Machu Picchu unfolds before you.

-Tonight, you’ll stay in Aguas Calientes, the nearby town, and can relax in the hot springs as you dream about tomorrow’s full exploration of the ruins.
+You have the evening to relax in the hot springs as you dream about tomorrow’s full exploration of the ruins!

-At Machu Picchu, a short bus ride brings you to this legendary site, where your guide will explain the intricacies of Inca engineering, including altars, temples, and structures used for celestial rituals.
+A short bus ride from town brings you to the legendary site of Machu Picchu, where your guide will explain the intricacies of Inca engineering, including altars, temples, and structures used for celestial rituals.

 Your guide will ensure you’re prepared for a safe and fun experience.